Student Testimonials on the Success oftheCollege Honors Program

 No student may re-enter the CHP more than once.

-Students beginning the CHP in their first or second year, including sophomore transfer students, must have completed at least two (2) CHP sections by the time they begin their 76th hour toward the completion of their degree.
+All CHP students must have completed at least two (2) CHP sections by the time they begin their 76th hour toward the completion of their degree.
 Students who have not fulfilled this requirement will be dropped from the CHP and not permitted to re-enter.

 All CHP students must adhere to the Academic Standards and Codes of Conduct outlined in the Student Handbook.
 Failure to adhere to these Standards and Codes will result in permanent dismissal from the CHP.

 Writing 201: Advanced Writing Seminar counts as a CHP course.